Peter Josef Zeltner: Relationship with Tadeusz Kościuszko

 After his diplomatic mission ended in 1800, Zeltner remained in France, where he founded a bank.
 From 1801 to 1815, he hosted the Polish national leader Tadeusz Kościuszko at his Berville estate near Fontainebleau.
 The Polish leader, retired from political life, found friendship and hospitality with Zeltner's family.

 In his 5 May 1798 will, drafted in Philadelphia before his departure for Europe, Kościuszko named Thomas Jefferson as executor of his American estate.
 While staying with Zeltner, Kościuszko drafted additional wills including the family.
 After prolonged legal disputes, which reached the Supreme Court of the United States three times, it was ruled in 1852 that Kościuszko's estate would pass to his heirs in Poland on the basis of the 1816 will, which invalidated earlier dispositions.

 In 1815, after the Congress of Vienna, Kościuszko moved to Solothurn, residing with Zeltner's brother, Xaver Zeltner.
 He spent the last two years of his life there until his death on 15 October 1817.

 Later years

 Following Switzerland's return to its traditional constitutional order, Zeltner resumed political activity in Solothurn.
 Between 1814 and 1830, he served as a member of the canton's Grand Council, continuing the family tradition of service in the local administration.

-A member of Freemasonry, he died in Solothurn on 22 January 1830, aged 64, leaving a legacy as a pioneer of Swiss diplomacy and a friend of one of the heroes of the Polish nation.
+A member of Freemasonry, Zeltner e died in Solothurn on 22 January 1830, aged 64, leaving a legacy as a pioneer of Swiss diplomacy and a friend of one of the heroes of the Polish nation.